Sk3llington/Attacking-Wordpress-Purple-Team/Red_Team_Summary_of_Operations/Offensive_report.md

   - **Vulnerability**: _WordPress XMLRPC GHOST Scanner_
     - **CVE**: CVE-2015-0235
     - **Severity**: High
-    - **Description**: A remote attacker could use this flaw to execute arbitary code with the permissions of the user running the application.
+    - **Description**: A remote attacker could use this flaw to execute arbitrary code with the permissions of the user running the application.
-    - **Impact**: Can lead to Remote Code Execution on the victim's machine.
+    - **Impact**: This can lead to Remote Code Execution on the victim's machine.
   - **Vulnerability**: _WordPress XMLRPC DoS_
     - **CVE**: CVE-2014-5266
     - **Severity**: Medium